-- Build bridges between communities, particularly Muslim and Jewish communities in the UK.
+- Build bridges between communities, particularly Muslim and Jewish communities in the UK

 - Prevent conflict and discrimination between minority and marginalised groups

-- Use media and the arts as a tool for positive social change
+- Use media and the arts as a tool for positive social change.

-- Promoting positive relations between Muslim and Jewish communities by bringing communities together through sharing arts and culture, enabling ‘organic’ dialogue.
+- Promoting positive relations between Muslim and Jewish communities by bringing communities together through sharing arts and culture, enabling ‘organic’ dialogue

-- Helping children value the diversity of the society and community in which they live.
+- Helping children value the diversity of the society and community in which they live

 - Providing safe spaces for dialogue between British Muslims, Jews and wider communities, on topics of shared interest and concern.

-Why isn’t Salaam Shalom campaigning?
+- Why isn’t Salaam Shalom campaigning?

-Which ‘side’ does Salaam Shalom support?
+- Which ‘side’, faith or community does Salaam Shalom support?